Mental Health and Wellbeing Provision at Castlefort

 Any concerns or questions?

 If you feel you would like to learn more about how you could support your child's emotional health and wellbeing at home, Mrs. Simcox is more than happy to help.
-She is in school on a Monday, Tuesday and Thursday and welcomes any ideas parents may have regarding the provision of workshops or support sessions for parents of children in our school.
+She is in school on a Monday to Thursday and welcomes any ideas parents may have regarding the provision of workshops or support sessions for parents of children in our school.
 Please speak to her for more information.

 Useful resources and websites for children to support their emotional well-being: